 Colin Zulianello enters his second season with the Stockton Heat in 2017-18 after joining the team ahead of their second season in Stockton.

-Most recently having served as the Goaltending Coach for the Sault St. Marie Greyhouds in the Ontario Hockey League and the Lakeland University Thunderwolves of the Canadian Inter-university Sport, Zulianello has worked with Hockey Canada and runs his own goalie academy in his hometown of Thunder Bay, Ontario with some of his pupils include 2016 Stanley Cup Champion Matt Murray of the Pittsburgh Penguins, St. Louis Blues netminder Carter Hutton, 2015-16 OHL Goaltender of the Year and First All-Star Team Mackenzie Blackwood and National Womens Hockey League Goaltender Amanda Makela of the Buffalo Beuts.
+Most recently having served as the Goaltending Coach for the Sault St. Marie Greyhouds in the Ontario Hockey League and the Lakeland University Thunderwolves of the Canadian Inter-university Sport, Zulianello has worked with Hockey Canada and runs his own goalie academy in his hometown of Thunder Bay, Ontario with some of his pupils include 2016 and 2017 Stanley Cup Champion Matt Murray of the Pittsburgh Penguins, St. Louis Blues netminder Carter Hutton, 2015-16 OHL Goaltender of the Year and First All-Star Team Mackenzie Blackwood and National Womens Hockey League Goaltender Amanda Makela of the Buffalo Beuts.